Enjoy Travel to Japan!

 • From Yamagata Station to Ginzan Onsen

-• From Yamagata Station, take the JR Ou Main Line to Oishida Station, then a bus to Ginzan Onsen for about 40 minutes.
+• From Yamagata Station, take the JR Ou Main Line to Oishida Station, then a bus bound for Ginzan Onsen—about 40 minutes from Oishida Station.

-• Bus services are limited, so it's convenient to check the schedule in advance.
+• Bus service is infrequent, so it’s convenient to check schedules in advance.

 • Access from Sendai Station

-• You can also access Ginzan Onsen via Yamagata Station from Sendai Station.
+• You can also reach Ginzan Onsen via Yamagata Station from Sendai Station.

-• From Sendai, take the Shinkansen to Yamagata Station, then use a bus or JR to Ginzan Onsen.
+• From Sendai, take the Shinkansen to Yamagata Station and then use buses or JR lines to get to Ginzan Onsen.

-Ginzan Onsen is also accessible via the Tohoku Expressway or Yamagata Expressway.
+Ginzan Onsen can also be reached via the Tohoku Expressway or Yamagata Expressway.

-Parking facilities are available around the area, but in winter, roads may freeze, so snow tires are recommended.
+There are parking areas around the town, but roads can ice over in winter, so studless winter tires are recommended.

 • Obanazawa Hanagasa Festival

-• The festival features dances and parades by locals, which can be enjoyed along with Ginzan Onsen.
+• The local dances and parades are highlights and can be enjoyed together with a visit to Ginzan Onsen.

-• It offers activities such as fishing and canoeing, making it recommended for those who want to relax in nature.
+• Activities such as fishing and canoeing are available, making it a good spot for those who want to relax outdoors.

 • Location: Ginzan Shinhata, Obanazawa City, Yamagata Prefecture